elrodjosh96/README-Generator/README.md

 ## Description
-README Generator
+I have created a README file generator using node.
+You are presented with a set of questions in the terminal you need to answer.
 ## Installation
-README Generator

 ## Usage
-README Generator

 ## Contribution
-README Generator

 ## Test
-README Generator
+After downloading this onto your machine, in the terminal run node index and the questions will appear one at a time for you to answer.
 ## License
-This app is using MIT License
+This app is using Apache License 2.0
 ## Questions
 Email:
 elrodjosh96@gmail.com